sjrd/scala-js-example-app/README.md

-# Example application written in Scala.js
+# Barebone application written in Scala.js

 This is a barebone example of an application written in [Scala.js](https://www.scala-js.org/).